minoa-lang/reference/src/lexical-structure/whitespace.md

   - U+2028: LINE SEPARATOR
   - U+2029: PARAGRAPH SEPARATOR

+These are essential the whitespace characters as are defined as `Pattern_White_Space` by Unicode.

 A program has identical meaning if each whitespace element is replaces with any other legal whitespace character, such as a single space.
 This does not include newline sequences which are mentioned below.